rhidsa/crc-quick-loan-rhpam-demo/README.md

 Running the demo
 ----------------
+1. Log in to the decision manager business central dashboard at: http://insecure-quick-loan-bank-rhdmcentr-appdev-in-cloud.apps-crc.testing with u:erics and p:redhatdm1!

-1. Click on the "loan-application" project to open the Loan Application Demo project.
+2. Click on the "loan-application" project to open the Loan Application Demo project.

 2. The project has simple data model (Loan & Applicant) and single decision table (loan-application) which contains the loan approval rule set.